Joshua-HsinYa-Lin/socet-matrix-calculator/README.md

 1. On startup, the display prompts `ROW`.
 2. Enter the row size (1-9).
 Press **Y** to confirm.
 3. The display prompts `COL`.
 Enter the column size (1-9) and press **Y**.
-4. The middle LED turns solid ON. *(Note: Invalid dimensions will cause the middle LED to blink slowly).*
+4. The middle RGB LED turns solid Blue. *(Note: Invalid dimensions will cause the middle LED to blink Red slowly).*

 ### Step 2: Entering Matrix 1 Elements
 1. The display prompts the current coordinate being entered (e.g., `ROW1COL1`).